PlainTextTools/plain-text-table/user_manual/README.md

 With the context menu in each cell, the text alignment (vertical and horizontal) can be set.
 Those properties are reflected in the output.

+Merged cells are supported (colspan and rowspan).
+Select the cells you want to merge, use the context menu and select `Merge cells`.
+Merged cells can be unmerged the same way (with the menu item `Unmerge cells`)

 ## Charset option

 * Unicode